Bell Curve Explained Simply

 The mean, median and mode of a perfectly distributed BC are all the same.
 The standard deviation determines how wide the curve is.

-The BC can be a useful tool for analysing and interpreting data and making informed predictions about the future.
+The BC can be a useful tool for analysing and also interpreting data and making informed predictions about the future.
 However, it is important to remember its limitations.

 JOIN MY FREE NEWSLETTER…